 The Perron Group is proud to be a partner in the Witchcliffe Ecovillage.

-Mike has been passionate about town planning and real estate since he was a teenager, spending most of his spare time in his adolescence riding his bike around the western suburbs of Perth, from Claremont to South Fremantle, exploring streets, landscapes and architecture.
+Mike has been passionate about town planning and our natural environment since he was a teenager, spending most of his spare time in his adolescence riding his bike around the western suburbs of Perth, from Claremont to South Fremantle, exploring streets, landscapes and architecture, and the natural environment associated with the Swan River and coast in this region.

-Mike travelled to Northern NSW in 1993 to do a course on Sustainable Human Settlement Design and Development, with Robyn Frances and Peter Cuming.
-He had been looking for a way of marrying his passion for human settlements, real estate and the environment, and this course laid the foundation for the next 20 years of focus on designing and developing sustainable human settlements.
+Mike was introduced to Permaculture whilst studying environmental science at Murdoch Uni, and soon after doing the Permaculture Design Course purchased a share in the Fremantle Permaculture Centre, where they sold productive plants and all of the resources available at that time to help people become more self sufficient and sustainable in suburbia, along with regular courses on Permaculture and organic gardening.
+He then travelled to Northern NSW in 1993 for a course on Sustainable Human Settlement Design and Development, with Robyn Frances and Peter Cuming.
+He had been looking for a way of marrying his passion for human settlements and the environment, and this course laid the foundation for the next 20 years of focus on designing and developing sustainable human settlements.

 Mike put his first large residential development together in 1998 and was fortunate to gain support of the highly respected Perth businessman Stan Perron.
 Together with the Perron Group, he has initiated several large projects including the South Beach Village, which Mike was very disappointed not to be able to complete, followed by the highly successful Old Broome Estate, for which they won the 2005 Urban Development Institute of Australia Judge’s Award.

-Mike was appointed to the board of the West Australian Planning Commission in 2006, for three years, by the Minister for Planning and Infrastructure, Alannah MacTiernan, to influence sustainable development policy at a State level.
-He was also appointed to the Broome Regional Planning Committee, SW Regional Planning Committee and Sustainability Committee.
+Mike was appointed to the board of the West Australian Planning Commission in 2006, for three years, by the then Minister for Planning and Infrastructure, Alannah MacTiernan, to influence sustainable development policy at a State level.
+He has also been a member of the Broome Regional Planning Committee, SW Regional Planning Committee and WAPC's Sustainability Committee.

 Mike and his partner Michelle, and their two daughters, moved to Margaret River in 2008 to fulfil their dream of raising their children in the country, in a beautiful environment with a high level of self sufficiency in energy, water and fresh food produce.